aggeloskar/uni-projects/README.md

 # uni-projects
-Some of my projects for university.
+Some of my university projects.